gkrinker/VibeParse/log.md

 ---

 **This log is intended for all agents and contributors to quickly understand the current state and history of the VibeParse project.**

+---
+2024-06-15: Added runtime.txt to pin Python version to 3.11.9 for Render.com deployment.
+This avoids build errors related to Rust and ensures pre-built wheels are used for dependencies like pydantic-core and aiohttp.